DikyAhmad/snia-web-app/README.md

 # SNIA PHOTO APP

-is a web-application, PWA, mobile-ready, build using NextJS 13 and Firebase for database
+is a web-application, PWA, mobile-ready, build using NextJS 13, Firebase for database and Deploy on Vercel

 ## Features